 Your duties may involve continuous communication with your clients and managers to know the objectives and requirements of the job.

 Interpreting the client’s needs and develop suitable concepts, make design briefs using data based on research, working with a wide range of media like photography and CAD design, working on layouts and artwork pages ready to print, developing interactive designs, demonstrating illustrative skills with rough sketches.

 A freelance graphic designer usually earns $5 to $500 an hour depending on the project.

 How does maintaining blogs and digital notes as a hobby can start a new career on our part and earn a good sum of money?

-Some of the responsibilities of freelance bloggers are; writing high quality product content, providing strategies to get maximum visibility, knowledge and understanding of the topic, identify the effective marketing strategy, monitor the quality of each blog, revise and update the content if needed, coordinate with the team for work and keep record for work accomplishment.
+Some of the responsibilities of freelance bloggers are; writing high-quality product content, providing strategies to get maximum visibility, knowledge and understanding of the topic, identify the effective marketing strategy, monitor the quality of each blog, revise and update the content if needed, coordinate with the team for work and keep a record for work accomplishment.

-As a freelance blogger, you need to develop your research skills, writing, editing, content development and content management skills.
-Freelance bloggers are actually well-paid of with their service.
+As a freelance blogger, you need to develop your research skills, writing, editing, content development, and content management skills.
+Freelance bloggers are actually well-paid with their service.